Your Roth IRA Retirement Plan

 That's a great question, because...

-Before you open a Roth IRA, you need to know the basic rules of the game.
+Before you open a Roth IRA, you need to know the basics.

-Lucky for you, the IRS keeps the rules pretty simple.
+Fortunately, the IRS keeps the Roth IRA rules pretty simple.

 • Withdrawals